function61/eventhorizon-exampleapp-go/docs/setting-up-and-introduction.md

 First, build the application:

 ```
-$ docker build -t pyramid-exampleapp-go .
+$ docker build -t eventhorizon-exampleapp-go .
 ```

 Then, run your application.
-Like with the Pyramid CLI, you have to specify the `STORE` so the Pusher component can push events to your application:
+Like with the Horizon CLI, you have to specify the `STORE` so the Pusher component can push events to your application:

 ```
-$ docker run -it --rm -e STORE='...' pyramid-exampleapp-go
+$ docker run -it --rm -e STORE='...' eventhorizon-exampleapp-go
 2017/03/22 15:04:37 App: listening at :8080
 2017/03/22 15:04:37 pusherchild: starting
 2017/03/22 15:04:37 configfactory: downloading discovery file